-- On the right you will see your name with a dropdown icon which is where you can manage your account settings – we recommend jumping to that area before you get started so you have settings that make sense for you.
+- On the right you will see your name with a dropdown icon which is where you can manage your settings – we recommend jumping to that area before you get started so you have settings that make sense for you.

 Earning Wikibuy Credits

 Wikibuy credit are offers that vary from store to store.
 As you can see below we can get 6% back at Macy’s and 9% back at JCPenney.
 Each also has coupon codes available as well which you can click to see.

 If you prefer to buy things locally and not online, you can also connect a credit card to your Wikibuy account and when you shop at an eligible retailer where you have activated credits they will be applied within 7 days when you use that card to make a purchase.

 Wikibuy credits are only able to redeemed for gift cards on the Wikibuy website.